mdumke/adventadventure/planning.md

 ## decisions

 - [x] One canonical-size image, pixel-perfect interactions, no retina support
+- [x] Once a door is open, it stays open
 - [ ] does a speaker test make sense?